juglab/napari-n2v/docs/documentation.md

 1. From layers:
 Choose among the available napari layers data for the `Train` and `Val`.
 Note that if `Val` is empty or equal to `Train`, a portion of the training data will be extracted as validation data.
 2. From disk:
 Use the `choose` button to point to folders containing images.
-The images can be of different dimensions but should have the same axes (eg. TXY).
+The images can be of different dimensions but should have the same axes (e.g. TXY).
 Note that if `Val` is empty or equal to `Train`, a portion of the training data will be extracted as validation data.
-When selecting a folder for the `Train` set, the first image will be loaded as sample into napari so as to estimate the axes (see Axes in the next section).
+When selecting a folder for the `Train` set, the first image will be loaded as sample into napari to estimate the axes (see Axes in the next section).